Faculty Research Mentor Award

 Awardees will be selected based on a rubric developed by the ARGUS committee and approved by the Provost’s office and the Research and Scholarly Activity committee of the faculty senate.

-Nominations will be solicited starting Wednesday, February 14th and will close at 5 pm on Monday, Friday, March 2nd.
+Nominations will be solicited starting Friday, February 14th and will close at midnight on Monday, March 2nd.
 The awards committee will notify faculty members who have been nominated shortly after.
-Application materials for nominated faculty must be received to the ARGUS committee email address no later than March 21st.
+Application materials for nominated faculty must be sent to email@example.com no later than March 20th.
 Award decisions will be communicated to recipients and to their Dean by the Provost’s Office in April.

 Awards will be delivered to faculty recipients by the Provost on stage at the Honor’s Convocation and come with $500 of faculty development money.